 Ineffective and expensive treatments have led researchers to develop novel treatment methods.
 Such treatments include acidified nitrite or nitric-oxide liberating cream (4).
 These are less expensive and just as concentrated as prescription antifungals.
 Acidified nitrite cream works by providing a nitrogen source to the already existing bacteria found on the surface of the skin.
 These bacteria convert the nitrite in the cream to nitric oxide, which kills fungus (1).
 In fact, many cell types involved in natural immunity produce nitric oxide to kill invading pathogens.
 There simply isn’t enough nitrogen present to kill as large a fungal infection as tinea versicolor.
 Acidified nitrite creams provide this nitrogen source and were initially shown to be effective against viral and fungal infections such as tinea pedis (4, 5).
 Recently however, they have shown the greatest promise in effectively treating and permanently curing tinea versicolor (1).

-Our Tinea Versicolor Treatment (TVT) at Elk Haven Herbals provides the necessary concentration of nitrogenous compounds to properly treat an often incurable tinea infection.
-Our eight ounce bottle should last on average two months with daily treatment.
+Our Tinea Versicolor Treatment for sensitive skin at Elk Haven Herbals provides the necessary concentration of nitrogenous compounds to properly treat an often incurable tinea infection.
+By combining the nitrogenous compounds with a base of aloe vera, this product reduces the risk of reaction for those with skin sensitivies.
+Our four ounce bottle should last on average one month with daily treatment.

 1. Jowkar Farideh, Akram Jamshidzaseh, Soroush Pakniyat, and Mohammad Reza Namazi (2010).
 “Efficacy of nitric oxide-liberating cream on pityriasis versicolor”.
 Journal of Dermatological Treatment; 21:93–96